 Small Grants Program Announcement

 The Consortium for School-Based Health Solutions is a Hopkins-wide collaboration that brings together educators, researchers, and clinicians to focus on developing effective school-based health solutions to address barriers to health and wellness access among underserved student populations.
-The small grants program is designed to foster the development of projects at Johns Hopkins that share this mission.
-These interventions should focus on a pre-K to 12th grade population in a domestic or international setting.
+The small grants program is designed to foster the development of research projects at Johns Hopkins that share this mission.

 - Johns Hopkins University faculty

-- Johns Hopkins University graduate students/trainees with a faculty mentor
+- Johns Hopkins University fellows and graduate students/trainees with a faculty mentor